aymen-mouelhi/sap-master-class/Time Series/README.md

 Download from GitHub

 [Tutorial](https://github.com/AndreasForster/Predictive/raw/master/AutomatedTimeSeriesTutorial/SAP_PA_Automated_TimeSeriesTutorial.pdf)

-Data (see the above Tutorial for information on the source of the data and the rights on the data)
+Data: (see the above Tutorial for information on the source of the data and the rights on the data)

 [LondonBikeHire.csv](https://github.com/AndreasForster/Predictive/raw/master/AutomatedTimeSeriesTutorial/LondonBikeHire.csv)